Seasnak/pmake/README.md

 # pmake
-A simple makefile interpreter made in Perl
+A simple makefile interpreter made in Perl for CSE112